Automated Safer Skies

 Second:

-Receiving technical data, from the nearby airplains & elaborating them, to create a comprehensive dynamic "3-D sky-model" moment by moment.
+Receiving technical data, from the nearby aircrafts & elaborating them, to create a comprehensive dynamic "3-D sky-model" moment by moment.

-That would help alert pilots to avoid collision or dangerous "nearby" positions.
+That would help early alert pilots to avoid collision or dangerous "nearby" positions.

-That intervention might even be carried out automatically, in emergency situations.
+The collision-avoidance intervention might even be carried out AUTOMATICALLY in severe emergencies (without pilot input).

-For this particular point, a mandatory protocol regulating concurrent mutual collision-avoidance actions must be set worldwide to avoid catastrophic conflicts.
+For this particular point : A MANDATORY PROTOCOL regulating the concurrent mutual collision-avoidance actions must be set worldwide to avoid catastrophic conflicts.

 If this System proves success, it would relieve much of the burden off the "Terristitial" Air-Taffic-Control-Systems' shoulders, OR at least "give hand to".
 And - more importantly - it would decrease or even eliminate, sky collision accidents.